SaldanhaASCS/laravel-keycloak-guard/README.md

 *Required.*

 The Keycloak Server realm public key (string).
+Click on your REALM-> TAB KEYS-> Public Key.

 ✔️ **load_user_from_database**